 “You will see compassion and love in action in young people.”

 5 – The memories and compassion you bring home

 When you go to Sierra Service Project, something in you changes for the better.
 Your commitment to others grows stronger, and you feel the need to continue sharing the love you’ve received with those around you.
 Your sense of community is strengthened, and you realize how important these new people, and the others back home, are to your life.
 After a week of working on a stranger’s home, you’ll feel more compelled to do small favors for friends or family members, just out of the goodness of your heart.
 It will place in you the desire to make the world around you a happier and better place.

 For anyone who has considered sending their youth to Sierra Service Project, do it.
 Try it out.
 It may sound exhausting, and it may be a long time to take time off from work and life at home – but you will come back changed.
 You will learn new skills.
 You will see compassion and love in action in young people.
 Most importantly, you will feel the love of God within you and in those around you.
 The memories you’ll make at SSP last a lifetime, and the compassion that fills you will never leave your heart.

-Editor’s Note: Brandon has led his youth group on SSP trips for three years, not to mention serving four years as a youth volunteer himself.
+Editor’s Note: Brandon has led his youth group on SSP trips for three years, and served four years as a youth volunteer himself.
 In the summer of 2017, he brought his youth to Chiloquin, OR during Week 2.
 Take a look at the photo album from their week on SSP’s Facebook, for a better window into what a trip with SSP is like!